xylitogum/X-Utils/Assets/X-Utils/Properties/README.md

 # EnumHide
 EnumHide is an upgraded version of 'ConditionalHide' to place upon any serialized properties.
 Except it displays the property depending on an Enum.
+It takes in an additional parameter which is either the index of the expected enum value in integer or the name of it in string.

 ```csharp
 public enum MovementType {